 What Makes a Good Promo Video?

-The promo video may seem simple in concept, but there’s definitely a few key elements you don’t want to leave out when you’re creating your own.
-They include:
+The promo video may seem simple in concept, but there are definitely a few key elements you don’t want to leave out when you’re creating your own.

 - Think like a teaser.
 The goal of your promo video isn’t to take a deep-dive on your product or services.
 It’s a quick, attention-grabbing trailer to highlight a promotion or event, so use fast cuts in your edit, as well as catchy sound bites or titles.

 - Stay focused.
 If you’re promoting an event, keep your promo video all about the event details.
 What will the guests experience there?
 What vendors will be there?
 And most importantly, when is it all going down?